-- 37.13 In view of the decision of Hon'ble Supreme Court, extra price and excise duty realized on levy sugar in earlier years amounting to Rs.67.11 lakhs for funding under the Sugar Price Equalization Fund Act, 1976 was transferred to Sugar Price Equalization Reserve Account.
-Later on as per the order dated 22.09.1993 of Hon'ble Supreme Court, a sum of Rs.17.90 lakhs was paid to the Government out of bank quarantee furnished by the Company and further, during the year 1998-99 a sum of Rs.1.00 lakhs were paid towards Excise Duty on the above.
+- 38.13 In view of the decision of Hon'ble Supreme Court, extra price and excise duty realized on levy sugar in earlier years amounting to Rs.67.11 lakhs for funding under the Sugar Price Equalization Fund Act, 1976 was transferred to Sugar Price Equalization Reserve Account.
+Later on as per the order dated 22.09.1993 of Hon'ble Supreme Court, a sum of Rs.17.90 lakhs was paid to the Government out of bank guarantee furnished by the Company and further, during the year 1998-99 a sum of Rs.1.00 lakhs were paid towards Excise Duty on the above.
 The Company has further made a payment of Rs.35.81 lakhs during the year 2005-06 to the Government of India against the bank guarantee furnished by it along with interest of Rs.118.25 lakhs thereon.
-Still a sum of Rs.12.40 lakhs is lying in the Sugar Price Equalization Reserve as on 31st March, 2022 shown under Note 16 of "Other equity". - 37.14 Certain balances in account of trade receivables, advances, deposit accounts and trade payables are subject to reconciliation and confirmation by the respective parties.
+Still a sum of Rs.12.40 lakhs is lying in the Sugar Price Equalization Reserve as on 31st March, 2023 shown under Note 17 of "Other equity". - 38.14 Certain balances in account of trade receivables, advances, deposit accounts and trade payables are subject to reconciliation and confirmation by the respective parties.
 The management reviewed these advances from time to time, the required provisions have been considered in the accounts.
-The management is of the view that the realization from these assets in the ordinary course of business would not be less than the amount at which they are stated in the books of account. - 37.15 Other non-current liabilities (Note No.20) includes a loan from U.P.
+The management is of the view that the realization from these assets in the ordinary course of business would not be less than the amount at which they are stated in the books of account. - 38.15 Other non-current liabilities (Note No.21) includes a loan from U.P.
 Government amounting to Rs.14.50 lakhs.
 The issue relating to interest payable thereon is under dispute and the matter is sub-judice before the Hon'ble Allahabad High Court.
 However, as per the interim order of the Court, a fixed deposit of Rs.14.50 lakhs has been kept with the District Magistrate, Ayodhya.
-In opinion of the management, the amount of interest accrued on this fixed deposit is adequate to meet the interest obligation liability of the Company on the said loan and therefore, no interest is being provided for in these financial statements.
+In opinion of the management, the amount of interest accrued on this fixed deposit is adequate to meet the interest obligation liability of the Company on the said loan and therefore, no interest is being provided for in these financial statements. - 38.16 As per Bihar State Government directions, the operations of country liquor bottling unit remain discontinued during the year.
+However, the plant and machinery of that unit was moved in earlier years to the Distillery Unit for manufacturing of country liquor.
+Thus, depreciation due to obsolescence has been provided on building amounting to Rs.
+Nil in the current year.
+(Previous year -Rs.12.19 lakhs). - 38.17 Since, the sugar industry is a seasonal industry; the cost of production of sugar is worked out on annualized basis considering prime cost, factory overhead and administrative overhead closely related to manufacturing of output. - 38.18 The Company has a subsidiary company namely K M Spirits and Allied Industries Ltd.